andreyto/pgp-par/README.md

 I).
 The PGP Algorithm
 ----------------------

 The full protocol of our pipeline is described in detail in  [[PMC3219674](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3219674/)].
 In that study, we have applied the pipeline to 46 genomes spanning eight bacterial and archaeal phyla across the tree of life.
 These diverse datasets facilitated the development of a robust approach for proteogenomics that is functional across genomes varying in %GC, gene content, proteomic sampling depth, phylogeny, and genome size.
 In addition to finding evidence for 682 novel proteins, 1336 new start sites, and numerous likely misannotations, we discovered sites of post-translational maturation in the form of proteolytic cleavage of 1175 signal peptides.
 The output files from this study are available at ([http://omics.pnl.gov/pgp/overview.php][2]).
+These results have been submitted back to the NCBI that is in the process of using them for generating the improved updated RefSeq files.
+The NCBI RefSeq updates can be seen in the Genbank flat files (.gbk) of the corresponding genomes wherever the proteomics data is listed as an experimental evidence.
+The example is this [Mycobacterium tuberculosis H37Rv genome][3] containing the CDS attributes `/experiment="EXISTENCE: identified in proteomics study"`.

-The pipeline combines several open source proteomics tools from ([http://proteomics.ucsd.edu][3]) with our own post-processing steps.
+The pipeline combines several open source proteomics tools from ([http://proteomics.ucsd.edu][4]) with our own post-processing steps.

 Briefly, tandem mass spectra are searched by Inspect [[PMID:16013882](http://www.ncbi.nlm.nih.gov/pubmed/16013882)] against a translation of the genome and subsequently rescored with PepNovo [[PMID:15858974](http://www.ncbi.nlm.nih.gov/pubmed/15858974)] and MSGF [[PMC2689316](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2689316/)].
 The pipeline  translates the DNA sequence in all six frames to generate a reference protein database.